Located just south of Colman Dock and near the historic Washington Street Boat Landing

 Photo courtesy City of Seattle

-Installed in 2023, a feature of this artwork is that it offers folks a place to stop, gather, and rest along the Park Promenade.
+Installed in 2023, Migration Stage offers folks a place to stop, gather, and rest along the Park Promenade.

 Habitat Beach.
 Image by Erik Holsather.